shrub4thedub/pack/README.md

 gnu general public license, version 3 or (at your option) any later version. this software is provided without any warranty.

-copyright © 2025 shrub industries
+copyright © 2025 shrub industries.

 pack is a simple package manager that uses [box](https://github.com/shrub4thedub/boxlang) scripts for installation. it's designed to be straightforward; no complex dependency trees, no version hell, simply packages that know how to install themselves based on a readable, auditable script. its easy to make your own pack repositories to distribute your own software too.